Published November 04, 2020 • 7 minute read

-Regardless of causality, third-party outsourcing makes for intensified risk management procedure.
-Between all of the additional bodies, the insurance implications attached to each, special license requirements and subsequent documentation, and ever-changing rules and regulations for government compliance, there are a lot of capricious moving parts to track and manage.
+Regardless of causality, third-party outsourcing intensifies risk management procedures.
+Between the additional bodies, the insurance implications attached to each, special license requirements and subsequent documentation, and ever-changing rules and regulations for government compliance, there are a lot of moving parts to track and manage.

 Compliance issues are bound to arise; it’s imperative to have a plan in place for each potential risk event.
 So, let’s get back to basics.

-Practice of this process might look differently from industry to industry, but the goal of risk management remains the same: To preserve the physical and human assets of the organization for the successful continuation of its operations.
+The practice of this process might look different from industry to industry, but the goal of risk management remains the same: to preserve assets and ensure continued success.

 Is there a proper vetting process in place for vendors, suppliers, and subcontractors?